bluebrown/go-template-cli/README.md

  - Default decoder is toml instead of json
  - Templates missing variables immediately error out
  - Template --options option removed
+ - New optional `--output-file` argument writes to a file instead of relying on piping

 ## Synopsis